1962 San Diego State Aztecs football team

-The 1962 San Diego State Aztecs football team represented San Diego State College during the 1962 NCAA College Division football season.
+The 1962 San Diego State Aztecs football team represented San Diego State College—now known as San Diego State University as a member of the California Collegiate Athletic Association (CCAA) during the 1962 NCAA College Division football season.
+Led by second-year head coach Don Coryell, the Aztecs compiled an overall record of 8–2 with a mark of 5–0 in conference play, winning the CCAA title.

-San Diego State competed in the California Collegiate Athletic Association (CCAA).
-The team was led by head coach Don Coryell, in his second year, and played home games at Aztec Bowl.
-They finished the season as CCAA champions, with eight wins and two losses (8–2, 6–0 CCAA).
 For the year, the offense averaged almost 30 points a game, totaling 294 points.
 The defense gave up an average of 13 points a game, totaling 135 in 10 games.
+San Diego State played home games at the Aztec Bowl in San Diego.

 Schedule

 Team players in the NFL/AFL

-The following San Diego State players were selected in the 1963 NFL Draft.
+The following San Diego State players were selected in the 1963 NFL draft.

 The following San Diego State players were selected in the 1963 AFL Draft.